Effects of weak magnetic field and finite chemical potential on the transport of charge and heat in hot QCD matter: Results and discussions

-Figure \ref{Fig.2} depicts the variation of thermal conductivity with the temperature in the presence of a weak magnetic field.
-It can be observed that the presence of weak magnetic field reduces $\kappa$ and the reduction is larger at low temperatures (figure \ref{Fig.2}a).
-On the other hand, a finite chemical potential enhances the magnitude of $\kappa$ (figure \ref{Fig.2}b).
-However, this enhancement of $\kappa$ is not same over the entire range of temperature, rather it is more conspicuous at low temperatures.
+Figure \ref{Fig.2} depicts the variation of the thermal conductivity, $\kappa_0$ with the temperature in the presence of a weak magnetic field.
+It can be observed that the presence of weak magnetic field reduces $\kappa_0$ and the reduction is larger at low temperatures (figure \ref{Fig.2}a).
+On the other hand, a finite chemical potential enhances the magnitude of $\kappa_0$ (figure \ref{Fig.2}b).
+However, this enhancement of $\kappa_0$ is not same over the entire range of temperature, rather it is more conspicuous at low temperatures.
+In figure \ref{Fig.22}, the Hall-type thermal conductivity, $\kappa_1$ is plotted as a function of temperature and it vanishes at zero magnetic field, which can be understood from eq. \eqref{H.C.(1)}.
+Unlike $\kappa_0$, $\kappa_1$ directly depends on cyclotron frequency, so one can observe that the magnitude of $\kappa_1$ gets increased with the magnetic field even in the weak magnetic field regime (figure \ref{Fig.22}a).
+In addition, finite chemical potential also increases the magnitude of $\kappa_1$ (figure \ref{Fig.22}b).
+Both $\kappa_0$ and $\kappa_1$ are found to increase with $T$, but one would expect the reverse effect of $T$ on these conductivities due to the presence of terms $\beta^2\tau_f$ and $\beta^2\tau_f^2$ in the expressions of $\kappa_0$ \eqref{H.C.} and $\kappa_1$ \eqref{H.C.(1)}, respectively.
+However, in their expressions, the increase of enthalpy per particle and the increase of distribution function with $T$ somewhat compensate this effect and thus, we observe an overall increase of $\kappa_0$ and $\kappa_1$ with temperature.